eamonwong/portfolio/README.md

 - Assisted senior employees in testing Python code , J2EE code and developing Java-based web applications, contributing to client deliverables.
 - Participated in Agile processes, attending daily stand-ups and sprint reviews to stay aligned with project goals.

+## Achievements
+### World Challenge Expedition to Namibia (June 2018 - July 2018)
+- Following my achievement of the Silver Duke of Edinburgh Award, I embarked on a life-changing World Challenge Expedition to Namibia.
+- Successfully raised £5,000 to fund the trip, demonstrating my initiative, goal-setting, and perseverance.
+- Contributed to the local school community by helping build a swing park and vegetable garden, providing sustainable resources for the students.
+- Gained valuable insights into the daily challenges faced by the community, enriching my perspective and reinforcing my commitment to meaningful projects.

 ## Personal Projects
 ### Spotify Playlist
 [Github](https://github.com/eamonwong/Spotify-Playlist-using-Python)